 By the end of his senior year at Morehead, Doyle had accepted the fact that his future was not in the NBA.
 But he was ready to pursue a career in professional baseball.
 His hopes were all but dashed when he wasn't drafted in the free agent amateur draft of 1965.

 "That was the first year of the free agent draft for amateurs.
 Before that, all the clubs competed to sign prospects.
-Thousands of prospects were drafted, but I wasn't one of them.
+Hundreds of prospects were drafted, but I wasn't one of them.
 I was very disappointed," Doyle emphasizes, remembering that day forty long years ago.

 "I stuck around Morehead State for summer school to pick up the few credits I needed for my degree.
 My baseball coach at Morehead approached me and asked me if I would help him out with a two-day Little League clinic he was giving in Ashland, Kentucky.
 I was still disappointed about not being drafted, but I told him I would help out.